Rodolfoarv/PracticingVueJs/README.md

 - Basic Interface Creation (Todo List and Todo Item)
 - Connection with the backend (in order to extract the todolist and execute REST operations)
-- TODO Feature: Create a new todo
+- Todo List Feature: Create a new todo
-- TODO Feature: Delete a todo
+- Todo List Feature: Delete a todo
-- TODO Feature: Fetch all todos
+- Todo List Feature: Fetch all todos
-- TODO Feature: Update a todo with the current status
+- Todo List Feature: Update a todo with the current status
-- TODO Feature: Pagination
+- Todo List Feature: Pagination
 - Testing

 Every "small feature" was developed in a separated pull request with the commits associated to it.
 This is a common practice I follow, afterwards someone reviews my PR or do a Pair Programming exercise to ensure the quality and coding standards of the feature being developed.